CharlieDigital/dn9-openapi-codegen/README.md

 (Feel free to remove this constraint if you want it to always generate)

-We can also make this work for hot reloads:
+We can also make this work for hot reloads (see the video at the top):

 ```bash
 # macOS, Linux